Tag Archive for ‘lost’

 Most cats seem to respond to fireworks by hiding, but they are still at risk for bolting in a panic.
 Dogs are also at great risk of escaping, but they may also respond to their fear with destruction or even aggression.

 If your pet panics and runs away, this very thorough article has excellent advice, including putting out items scented strongly with your smells and your pet’s like your dirty clothes and your pets bedding or your cat’s litterbox.
 Here are more good tips from a pet detective on finding your lost pet.
-Post lost notices on Craigslist, your neighborhood blogs, Petfinder, and Pets911.com.
+Advice on how to make the most effective posters for your lost pet.
+Post lost notices on Craigslist, with newspapers, and on your neighborhood blogs.
+(Unfortunately, Petfinder no longer has a section for people to post notices of their lost pets.)
 Be sure to watch out for scams.

-1. don’t take you dog to fireworks shows
+1. don’t take your dog to fireworks shows

 2. keep your pets inside, DO NOT leave them outside, even if you fear they may damage your home